 CONCLUSION

 Here, we present an explanatory model of pitch pine post-fire recovery and persistence capacities to analyze population status as a function of fire and topography.
 We found elevation and topography signaled adaptivity effects (growth, expansion into greater stand density) which account for greater growth and stand density on more hospitable terrain, with little impact from fire history.
-This is undoubtedly due to the fact that fire return intervals are so infrequent as to reduce recovery features found elsewhere (e.g., where cone serotiny and epicormic sprouting still prevail).
+This is undoubtedly due to the fact that fire return intervals are so infrequent as to reduce recovery features found elsewhere (e.g., where cone serotony and epicormic sprouting still prevail).
 Flat and ledge pitch pine populations exhibited greater buoyancy than trees in more strenuous cliff situations.
 We also identified a selective preference for either growth at low elevations or stress tolerance at high elevations using multiple plant and ecosystem metrics.
 Our findings unravel part of the enigma about persistence in a post-fire milieu during a critical phase of the Anthropocene age (Crutzen and Stoermer 2000).
 At lower elevations, which represent the vast majority of pitch pine populations in the Northeast US, we predict newly pioneered locations reflect a continuation of persistence signaled by significant differences in density, slope and aspect.
 At a time when continued climate change may tip the scale away from survival, our findings encourage the use of a model our data by forest managers to better understand the imposition of fire absence on flat and ledge communities.

 Data Availability Statement